 - Invest in excellent brand and packaging design undertaken by companies with a proven track record in food and drink packaging.

 - Prepare trial products and packaging for sampling and research.

 - Know your costs and margins.
 The pennies really do count.

 - Build a robust financial model (minimum two years projections, ideally five) with a realistic assessment of the funds required to take your product to market, provide marketing support and to provide all important working capital.
 Identify your working capital needs.

 - Retailers do not have infinite shelf space.

-- Understand what your target retailers are looking for and understand why they may stock you – which products will you replace?
+- Understand what your target retailers are looking for and understand why they may stock you – which products will you replace and why?

 - Know their expected margins and brand support expectations.

 - Prepare a detailed marketing plan including price promotion activity.